Brunswick County Gun Lawyer

 Additionally, carrying a firearm in a courthouse is also outlawed.
 This prohibition extends not only to firearms but to devices used with firearms including suppressors and ammunition.
 Bringing a weapon into a courthouse is a Class 1 misdemeanor under state law.

 Finally, guns are also completely prohibited in schools within the county.
-This extends beyond the classroom and into any school buses.
+This extends beyond the classroom and into any school bus.
 The prohibition is also in effect in any space open to the public being used for school activities.
-To fully understand the parameters placed on Brunswick County gun owners, it may be necessary to discuss specific situations with a highly experienced gun lawyer.
+To fully understand the parameters placed on Brunswick County firearm owners, it may be necessary to discuss specific situations with a highly experienced lawyer.